 “A hand up, not a hand out” was his motto.
 Helms opened Goodwill’s doors to anyone with a “willingness to work” and became the pioneer of an organization that gave people hope, dignity and independence by providing them with the means to earn a paycheck and support their families.

 His social innovation set in motion a worldwide movement – Goodwill Industries – that has touched millions over the course of the past century.

 In Tacoma, Rev. H.W.
 Michener – another young Methodist minister, one who had known Goodwill founder Rev. Helms – talked constantly about a Goodwill Industries for Tacoma.
-Eventually, in 1921, the ladies of Michener’s church handed him some leftover materials from a rummage sale and suggested he get started.
+In October of 1920, the ladies of Michener’s church handed him some leftover materials from a rummage sale and suggested he get started.

 It was on April 19, 1922 Goodwill Industries filed formal articles of incorporation to operate as a nonprofit organization in Tacoma.
 The agency located in the old Central Methodist Church.

 During the 1930s, Goodwill Industries became known as the most outstanding philanthropic movement of its time.
 Goodwill grew so quickly that on five different occasions it was required to seek larger quarters.

 GROWING TO MEET SERVICE NEEDS

 - In 1932, its first dedicated structure was built at 356 Tacoma Ave.
 S.